-In order to validate the theoretical models presented in the preceding sections, an experimental setup with oscillating vocal-folds replica is used.
-The main interest of this approach lies in the better control of the experimental conditions compared to in-vivo measurements.21 While most invitro experiments in the literature deal with steady replicas of vocal folds (e.g., Refs.
-22-25), or with numerical simulations on steady replicas (e.g., Refs.
-26 and 27) very few attempts have been made using moving vocal folds.
-Much more realistic flow conditions were obtained recently using setups including moving replicas of vocal folds.
-These experiments were intended either to focus on the onset of phonation28 or to mimic self-sustained oscillations using forced motion of the vocal-folds replica.^{29,30,21} The experimental setup used in this study is in the tradition of these latter studies.
+In order to validate the theoretical models presented in the previous sections, an experimental set-up with oscillating vocal-folds replica is used.
+The main interest of this approach lies in the better control of the experimental conditions compared to in-vivo measurements [21].
+While most in-vitro experiments in the literature deal with steady replicas of vocal-folds (e.g. [22], [23], [2], [24], [?]), or with numerical simulations on steady replicas (e.g. [25], [26]) very few attempts have been made using moving vocal folds.
+Much more realistic flow conditions were obtained recently using set-ups including moving replicas of vocal-folds.
+These experiments were intended either to focus on the onset of phonation ([27]) or to mimic self-sustained oscillations using forced motion of the vocal folds replica

+([28], [29], [?]).
+The experimental set-up used in this study is in the tradition of these latter studies.